Phil Mishkin

-Phil Mishkin (died 1995) was a state legislator in Florida.
-A Democrat, he represented Pasco County in the Florida House of Representatives.
+Philip Mishkin (May 5, 1915 – September 1, 1995) was a Democratic politician from Florida who served as a member of the Florida House of Representatives from the 46th district from 1990 to 1994.
 He advocated for universal healthcare.
 He and his wife moved to Florida from New Jersey.

 Mishkin won an upset victory in the 1990 election defeating Republican House leader John Renke.
-He was 75.
-He served two terms in the Florida House.
+He served two terms in the Florida House and retired in 1994.
+He died on September 1, 1995.